lesoame/LeandroSoares31/README.md

 In 2020 August I participated a Hackathon organized by Recode and I got to pass the selection process to take a Full Stack developer course.
 Today my focus on studies is totally in software development because I intend to work in IT area.

-- 🔭 I’m looking for a new position in programming area.

 - 🌱 Below are some of technologies I have knowledge:

 - HTML5